beyerz/ApiAdapterBundle/README.md

 # Api Client Bundle
 ## About
-Api Client Bundle for Symfony2
+Api Adapter Bundle for Symfony2

 This bundle provides a gateway and adapter pattern for connecting to thrid party apis.